ma16/rpio/cc/Rpi/Pwm.md

 1   0   0    0    0    0    0    0    0    0        0       20
 2   0   1    0    1    0    0    0    1    1        0       20
 ```
-The RPTL1 flag is not set.
-With a logic analyzer you'll see only a single occurrance of the signal; without any repetitions.
-Since there is no data in the FIFO, the transmission stops (STA2=0) and the GAP2 flag is raised as specified.

-Note:
-* Clearing the FIFO beforhand is required.
-Otherwise, no transmission will start.
-However, on channel #1, this isn't necessary [todo].

-With a logic analyzer you'll see that the signal repeats if RPTL2 is enabled:
+Observe: The transmission is stopped (STA=1) and the GAP flag is raised since there is no more data in the FIFO.

+### Use-Case-5

+This continues Use-Case-4.
+Activate RPTL and deactivate again.

 ```
 $ ./rpio pwm control rptl2=1
 $ ./rpio pwm clear gap2